NabilNaou/NabilNaou/README.md

 - 📚 I’m always striving to improve my skills and work on personal programming projects.
 I believe in being a team player and constantly working on becoming a better person.

-- 🌱 Currently, I'm focusing on learning **React Native** and **Flutter**, and I'm always open to collaborating on projects where I can continue to learn and grow as a developer.
+- 🌱 Currently, I'm focusing on learning **React Native** and **Rust**, and I'm always open to collaborating on projects where I can continue to learn and grow as a developer.

 - 👯 I’m looking to collaborate on **anything where I can keep learning and growing**